khalafs/Orientation/content/docs/_index.md

 ---
-title: CBA Links - Faculty Knowledge Base
+title: CBALink - Faculty Knowledge Base
 type: book  # Do not modify.
 toc: false
 ---

-Welcome to CBA's Knowledge Link.
+Welcome to CBALink, the Faculty Knowledge Base.
 This website serves as faculty's go-to reference for all matters concerning orientation, teaching, service, research, promotions and more.
 Site Contents:

 1. [Getting Started](https://cbalink.netlify.app/docs/chapter1/)